nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 ### RAND_SEED: Seed for the random number generator

-This specifies the seed for initializing the random number generator.
+`rand_seed` specifies the seed for initializing the random number generator.
 If not given, a unique random seed will be generated.
 Even without a thermostat, this will influence the initial velocities.

 ### COM_STEP: How often center-of-mass translations and rotations are removed

-This specifies that center-of-mass translations and rotations will be removed every `com_step` steps.
+`com_step` specifies that center-of-mass translations and rotations will be removed every `com_step` steps.
 Default 10 COM translations and rotations are removed on startup (either randomized initial velocities or those read from the restart file).

 ### PRINT_XYZ: How often to print trajectory information to xyz file

-This specifies how often the trajectory information (coordinates, velocities, total energy, step number, dipole (if available)) is written to the xyz file.
+`print_xyz` specifies how often the trajectory information (coordinates, velocities, total energy, step number, dipole (if available)) is written to the xyz file.
 The units for the coordinates and velocities in the xyz file are Angstrom and Angstrom/fs, respectively.